captnwalker/VentureTrek/README.md

 # VentureTrek

-## A Travel Company Website built in CSS3 and FlexBox
+## A Travel Company Website Landing Page built with SASS and FlexBox

 ### Purpose of this Project